nth-chile/gagesalzano2/_posts/2017-03-18-Stuff-For-Friends.md

 <div><img src='{{ site.url }}/assets/images/posts/Stuff_For_Friends/natalie.png' srcset='{{ site.url }}/assets/images/posts/Stuff_For_Friends/natalie.png 1024w, {{ site.url }}/assets/images/posts/Stuff_For_Friends/natalie@2x.png 2048w, {{ site.url }}/assets/images/posts/Stuff_For_Friends/natalie@3x.png 3072w'></div>

 So what do you do when someone asks you for a business card?
 Take forever and design an entire brand system.
-(Sorry about that, Natalie.)
+(Sorry about that, Natalie)

 {{slide['end']}}